dylan-lang/dylan-programming-book/source/oo-1.rst

 The relationship between classes and methods in Dylan is different from that in C++ and Smalltalk, among other languages.

-*Comparison to C++ and Smalltalk:* In C++ and Smalltalk, a class contains the equivalent of methods.
+.. topic:: Comparison to C++ and Smalltalk:

+   In C++ and Smalltalk, a class contains the equivalent of methods.
 In Dylan, a class does not contain methods; instead, a method belongs to a generic function.
 This design decision enables these powerful features of Dylan:

    - You can define methods on built-in classes (because you do not have to modify the class definition to define a method intended for use on the class).
 For an example, see :ref:`multi-methods-for-plus-gf`.
      More generally, you can define a method for a class that you did not define.
    - You can write multimethods.
 In a *multimethod*, the method dispatch is based on the classes of more than one argument to a generic function.
 For an introduction to method dispatch, see :ref:`offset-method-dispatch`.
 For information about multimethods, see :doc:`multi`.
    - You can restrict generic functions to operate on specific classes of objects.

 In Dylan, a method belongs to a generic function, as shown in :ref:`The say-greeting generic function and its methods <say-greeting-methods>`.